David Siddons – fintech copywriter

 Closing thoughts: readability is a competitive advantage

-Buyers aren’t on the hunt for more generic posts.
+Buyers don't need more generic posts.
 They need better tools for judgement.

 If your last five articles haven't moved a deal, clarified a message, or earned a forward – there's your signal.